edelgrace/edelgrace.me/content/project/kowthers-button.md

 **How to run the program**

 In the end, I decided on representing Kowther through a series of food induced daydreams which is triggered by the user feeding the turtle.
-I think it really captures Kowther's metaphoric apetite for knowledge and each little scene has a certain charm which shows some of Kowther's charm as well.
+I think it really captures Kowther's metaphoric appetite for knowledge and each little scene has a certain charm which shows some of Kowther's charm as well.

 {{< gallery hover-effect="none" caption-effect="none" >}}